 Lombard Street: – Known as America’s most crooked street, Lombard Street has sharp curves to switchback down the one-way downhill street.
 The curvy nature of the one-way drive along with the steep slope of these blocks makes for a fun ride that’s also a visual treat.
 In total, you’ll count eight tight turns in the one block portion of the street here.
 People are often puzzled as to why this street is so crooked.
 The answer is safety.
 The naturally steep grade of the road posed a severe safety hazard.
 In the 1920’s a property owner in the area suggested the scenic switchbacks to add aesthetic appeal while increasing safety for pedestrians.

-Painted Ladies:- The largest and oldest house of San Francisco’s seven Painted Ladies is situated in Alamo Square’s where you can find the beautiful colored Victorian Houses and in the background the tall skyscrapers of Downtown San Francisco.
+Painted Ladies:- The largest and oldest house of San Francisco’s seven Painted Ladies is situated in Alamo Square’s where you can find the beautiful coloured Victorian Houses and in the background the tall skyscrapers of Downtown San Francisco.
 Take your time to admire these homes in addition to taking a picture or two.
 For many people, the best shot os when the sun is setting which casts a wonderful golden glow over these picturesque houses.
 You can even schedule a tour inside one of the houses but make sure to book in advance.